-As you would hope, Tartine does a better than respectable omelette, for which you can customize your fixins.
-Just like at your favorite Marriott omelette bar!Croque-Monsieur
+As you would hope, Tartine does a better than respectable omelette, which you can customize with your choice of fixings.

 The mussels at Tartine come two ways, but to order anything but curry mussels is a huge mistake.
-These guys swim in a broth of Indian curry, coconut milk, garlic, and cilantro.
-Fries are included, which makes this a must order.Spicy Chicken
+These guys swim in a broth of curry, coconut milk, garlic, and cilantro.
+Fries are included, which makes this a must-order.

 On our last visit, we had an excellent skate from the specials menu, served with some root vegetables.
-It was pretty slammin', and we'd order it again if we see it.
+We’d order it again.